Sometime in your defensive driving process, you may be asked to submit an affidavit. But what if you’re not sure what an “affidavit” is?

 As if this whole process wasn’t confusing enough already, right?

-To understand if you’ll need to provide an affidavit and which one you’ll need if you do, read on.
+Read on to understand if you’ll need to provide an affidavit and which one you’ll need if you do.

 Answers in this post: